 If you are starting a Brewery for instance, you can expect:

-TTB Brewer’s Notice: In November, 2016 the average number of days to process a TTB Brewer’s Notice Application was just about 179 days (as of January 23, 2017 – the most current TTB update).
-That’s UP about a month! – from 148 days in October, 2016.
+TTB Brewer’s Notice: In March, 2017 the average number of days to process a TTB Brewer’s Notice Application was just about 123 days (as of April 25, 2017 – the most current TTB update).
+That’s DOWN about a month and half! – from 179 days in November, 2016.
 The time to process your Brewer’s Notice can vary depending on completeness of application and additional information needed by TTB.
 KEEP IN MIND these dates are AVERAGES.
 Processing times of 180+ days is not out of the question.
 We regularly speak with TTB representatives and are reminded that Brewpubs are taking longer to process, and have seen 200+ days processing time.
+However, recently (Q1 2017) we have seen brewer’s notice applications processed on a faster timeline (3-4 months).

 State of Colorado Beer Manufacturer’s License: You’ll also need a Colorado Liquor License.
 The State of Colorado generally processes Beer Manufacturer’s Licenses in 3-4 months.
 It is best to submit the Colorado Brewer’s License Application at the same time you submit your TTB application.